iancoffey/series-of-fortunate-cloudevents-kubecon2019/README.md

 # kubecon-cloudevent-demo-app

-Automated conversations imagines an alternate method of allowing semi-prescripted conversations to play out in a sandbox environment.
+This session will work to leverage CloudEvents and Knative Eventing to build a solution to automated conversations, with the conversation flow provided by the base projects.

-We will put CloudEvents and Knative Eventing to work making this machinery possible!
+New actors will boot and make themselves known to the group, and after this, they will just begin conversing!

 ## Create an actor